top of page

 We have two surveys, one is aimed at the general public and the other is aimed at anglers.
 Please ensure you complete the correct one below:

-Summary: Capture, release and rehoming Trachemys scripta species
+Summary: Capture, release and rehoming Trachemys scripta subspecies

 Wild Capture